Difference Between Leadership and Management with Examples

 Who is a Manager?

-Most managers tend to be leaders but only a few of them who possess leadership traits and qualities such as creating a vision, changing systems influencing people, etc. can be leaders.
-Mostly they maintain the status and focus on short term goals.
+Most managers tend to be leaders but only a few of them who possess leadership traits and qualities such as creating a vision, creating value, changing systems, influencing people, etc. can be leaders.
+Mostly they maintain the status and focus on short-term goals.

 Who is a Leader?

-In business and project management, a leader is a person who is setting a vision for a group of people or who influences a group towards the achievement of a goal.
+A leader is a value-creator who is setting a vision for a group of people or who influences a group towards the achievement of a goal.

 Generally, leaders are people who have innovative and creative solutions for an organization.

-Leaders don’t necessarily hold or occupy a management position, they can be a figure inside or outside the organization.
+They don’t necessarily hold or occupy a management position, they can be a figure either inside or outside the organization.

 Traits Needed to Be a Leader

 Below are some of the traits that a good leader must have;

-- Inspiration: A leader must have the ability to inspire his team and persuade them to follow him.
+A leader must have the ability to inspire his/her team and persuade them to follow him/her.
 Leaders have their own styles.
 They are willing to be themselves.

 A leader should carry the responsibility to solve the problems when needed.
 They must have their own techniques to solve the problems.

-- Vision: A leader must know where he is and what he would like to achieve or accomplish in the mid-term or long-term future.
+A leader must know where he/she is and what he/she would like to achieve or accomplish in the mid-term or long-term future.

-- Communication: A leader must be a good communicator who conveys his ideas and opinions to others in an effective way.
-He must keep others informed of the journey and explains where they are and where they will arrive.
+A leader must be a good communicator who conveys his ideas and opinions to others in an effective way.
+He/She must keep others informed of the journey and explains where they are and where they will arrive.

 Traits Needed to Be a Manager

 There are traits that a good manager must-have.
 Below are some of them;

-- Having the Ability to Execute a Vision: A manager must have the ability to execute a strategic vision.
-He creates a roadmap for his team to follow the vision.
+A manager must have the ability to execute a strategic vision.
+He/She creates a roadmap for his team to follow the vision.

-- Having the Ability to Manage the Process: Establishing processes, work rules and creating procedures are the managers business to run the business effectively.
+Establishing processes, work rules, and creating procedures are the managers’ business to run the business effectively.